Implication and Iff

 That one is true both ways!

-If one of a and b is odd and the other is even then (a+b) is odd can be written as:
+If one of a and b is odd and the other is even, then a+b is odd

-In this case it goes both ways, because if (a+b) is odd and a and b are both integers, then one of them must be odd and the other even.
+In this case it goes both ways, because if a+b is odd then one of a or b must be odd and the other even.